 Viburnums range from deciduous to semi-evergreens and evergreens.
-They enjoy well drained soils in open positions and most do not like to dry out.
-These plants are grown for ornamental flowers, autumn good colour and clusters of bright berries, varying in colour from blue, red or black.
-Growing several in the same area will encourage a good display of berries.
-Viburnum sargentii ‘Onondaga’ produces lacecap flower heads and maple-like leaves that turn from green to a purplish-brown in autumn.
+They thrive in well drained soils in open situations.
+They are grown for their flowers, autumn colour and clusters of bright berries, varying in colour from blue, red or black.

 Plant type: Evergreen shrub